markevych/ooap-microservices/README.md

 For students it will bring convenient access for observing their progress and some kind of statistic.

 Lectures and teachers have to set students points per lesson.
-It also allow to monitor all theies groups and their achievents.
+It also allow to monitor all their groups and their achievments.

 ## Architecture overview